-3/4 TIME - Program completed in approximately 3 - 12 week terms/quarters.

-10.5 Credit Units \$6,651.00 Payment in full each term or Minimum 3 monthly payments of \$2,217.00

-PART-TIME - Program completed in approximately 5 - 12 week terms/quarters.

-6 Credit Units \$4,434.00 Payment in full each term or Minimum 3 monthly payments of \$1,478.00
+- 3/4 TIME Program completed in approximately 3 12 week terms/quarters. - 10.5 Credit Units \$6,651.00 Payment in full each term or Minimum of three monthly payments of \$2,217.00 - PART-TIME Program completed in approximately 5 12 week terms/quarters. - 6 Credit Units \$4,434.00 Payment in full each term or Minimum of three monthly payments of \$1,478.00

-Above tuition does not include \$100.00 (Non-Refundable Registration Fee, International Students charged \$250.00 Non-Refundable Registration Fee) payable at registration or cost of textbooks and supplies estimated at \$2,500.00 or Lab Fees of \$800.00.
+The above tuition does not include the \$100.00 (Non-Refundable Registration Fee, International Students are charged \$250.00 Non-Refundable Registration Fee) payable at registration or the cost of textbooks and supplies estimated at \$2,500.00 or Lab Fees of \$800.00.
 STRF Fee is Non-Refundable.
-Current STRF Fee is \$50.00
+The current STRF Fee is \$0.00

-To achieve a Bachelor of Arts Degree, student must transfer 45 quarter credit units of general education from an accredited college.
+To achieve a Bachelor of Arts Degree, a student must transfer 45 quarter credit units of general education from an accredited college.

-Payment in full due one month before class starts, or three payments due one month before class starts and first and second month thereafter.
+Payment in full is due one month before class starts, or three payments are due one month before class starts and the first and second month thereafter.

-For students receiving federal funds, please refer to Student Enrollment Agreement for Title IV refund policy.
+For students receiving federal funds, please refer to the Student Enrollment Agreement for the Title IV refund policy.

-TOTAL CHARGES FOR ENTIRE BACHELOR OF ARTS DEGREE IN INTERIOR DESIGN: \$20,900 TOTAL ESTIMATED CHARGES FOR BACHELOR OF ARTS DEGREE IN INTERIOR DESIGN: \$23,400
+TOTAL CHARGES FOR THE ENTIRE BACHELOR OF ARTS DEGREE IN INTERIOR DESIGN: \$20,850 TOTAL ESTIMATED CHARGES FOR BACHELOR OF ARTS DEGREE IN INTERIOR DESIGN: \$23,350